-Across all our programmes 2016/17 was a year of exceptional student outcomes, with the best ever A Level results, outstanding International Baccalaureate results and well above national average outcomes for Apprenticeships and GCSE Maths and English.
-Ten students secured Oxbridge places.
+Across all our programmes 2017/18 was a year of exceptional student outcomes, with the best ever A Level results, strong International Baccalaureate results and well above national average outcomes for Apprenticeships.
+An impressive 24 students were offered Oxford and Cambridge places, a new record for the College.

-Partnership working was, as always, central to our approach and our work.
-We built on our strong and well-established partnerships with local schools, the University, the City and County Councils, Devon Colleges Group, major local employers, employer organisations and sports bodies.
-We have also developed significant new partnerships with GWR and the Royal Devon & Exeter hospital linked to the implementation of the Apprenticeship Levy.
-The new relationship with the Exeter Chiefs Rugby Club, creating the Chief's male and female Rugby Academy at Exeter College continues to thrive with the U18 men's team winning the AASE national league at the first time of asking in 2016/17.
+Partnership working is, as always, central to our approach and to our work.
+We built on our strong and well-established partnerships with local schools, the University of Exeter, the City and County Councils, Devon Colleges Group, major local employers, employer organisations and sports bodies.
+We have also developed significant new partnerships with GWR and the Royal Devon & Exeter NHS Foundation Trust, linked to the implementation of the Apprenticeship Levy.
+The relationship with the Exeter Chiefs Rugby Club, creating the Chiefs' male and female Rugby Academy at Exeter College, continues to thrive with the U18 men's team representing England in the World Cup in Japan.